arollins5/MIST-GroupProject1/README.md

 The `Seating` entity includes information about each table, such as the table number, the number of seats each table has, and the employee serving the table. `Seating` also has two other relationships with entities other than `Employees`.
 One of the branches is for the table reservations.

 At The Dawg House, customers can make reservations that are stored in the `TableReservations` entity.
-The information stored in this entity includes the number of people in the party, the reservation date, the table they are assigned to and a unique identifier for each reservation.
+The information stored in this entity includes the number of people in the party, the reservation date, the table they are assigned to, and a unique identifier for each reservation.
 Additionally, there can be many reservations for one table, but there needs to be a table for a reservation, which is represented by the identifying one-to-many relationship.

 The other branch from `Seating` is related to the customers' orders.
 Many customers over time can have orders at one table, which is why there is a one-to-many relationship from `Seating` to `CustomerOrders`.
 The `CustomerOrders` entity includes information about the order's unique identifier, the amount on the order, the payment type of order, the contact information of the customer who made the order, and the table number they were at.
 It does not include the items of the order, which is instead represented by the `OrderDetails` entity with a one-to-many relationship as there are many details for each order.